selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ---

 ## Overview
-Dynamic dashboards will help user to gain insights more quickly.
-(Use Google Chrome or full screen mode for video).
+Tableau dashboards are great.
+They empower users to see what they want, and they are dynamic.
+Instead of creating graphs everytime you need, you can link data and use filters to gain insights instantly.

 - Type1: One page dashboard for easier navigation
+(Use Google Chrome or full screen mode)
   {% include video2.html id="/assets/images/video2.mp4" %}

 <br/>

-- Type2: Multiple pages dashboard segregated per topic
+- Type2: Multiple pages dashboard segregated per topic (Use Google Chrome or full screen mode)
   {% include video3.html id="/assets/images/video3.mp4" %}

 In this page, I will focus on Type2 dashboard.
 Click [here](https://public.tableau.com/app/profile/sylvia.kim) to test out.